-- 1. Select image deployment option - 2.
+- 1. Boot your device to the SDS Server and select the image deployment option - 2.
 Select the image:

 3. Select the method to download the image, usually it is automatic but here we are in a manual process:

 4. Configure the disk topology: